Welcome to Carnets de route

 Prescription drug insurance

 • Prescription drugs and other products listed on provincial drug formularies.
-Note that having prescription drug coverage is mandatory in Québec (either with the IFHPInterim Federal Health Program , RAMQRégie de l’assurance maladie du Québec or private coverage).
+Note that having prescription drug coverage is mandatory in Québec (either with the IFHPInterim Federal Health Program , the RAMQRégie de l’assurance maladie du Québec or private coverage).

 Coverage for the IMEImmigration medical exam